ag143/workshop/PowerBI/DA-100 Exam Prep/note.md

 # term
 **Dataverse**: a cloud-based storage options for your organizations's data that you can connect to business applications like Power Apps, Power Automate, and Power Virtual Agents.

-# mistake
-+ When would you use a tool from the Transform tab over the Add Column tab
-    - When you want to overwrite the values of existing columns
-+ which two blocks make up the M code that runs your query?
-    - let & in
-+ filter flow
-    - by default, the filter direction will point from the "one" side of the relationship to the "many" side
-    - When you filter a table, the filter context is passed along to all related "downstream"
-    - Filters cannot flow "upstream" (against the direction of the arrow)
-+ Which of the following functions allows you to calculate running totals?
-    - DATESINPERIOD
-+ In what field do measures typically "live" in a visual?
-    - 'Value' field of a visual